DannyvanHolten/wp-growl-notifications/README.md

 As WordPress & WP Growl are continuously in development we like to take a look ahead together for what's coming.
 If you want to get involved developing WP Growl you can ask us if you can implement some of the features yourself.

+- [ ] Make the snooze menu translatable
-* Add a button to your profile page to reset snoozed notices.
+- [ ] Add a button to your profile page to reset snoozed notices.
+- [ ] Add screenshots for the WordPress repository
-* Add support for WP Rocket
+- [ ] Add support for WP Rocket
-* Add support for W3 Total Cache
+- [ ] Add support for W3 Total Cache
-* Improve support for WPML
+- [ ] Improve support for WPML